Braverman announces crackdown on foreign students bringing family to UK

 Right-wing allies of Ms Braverman have warned of the “unbearable strain” of record net migration numbers – arguing the party will be punished at the ballot box if it fails to tackle the “biggest single issue”.

-Even Tory moderates told The Independent they would welcome a crackdown on some students bringing family members – as well as changes to salary requirements and an overall annual cap on visa numbers.
+Even some Tory moderates told The Independent they welcomed a crackdown on some students bringing family members – urging Mr Sunak to consider changes to salary requirements and an overall annual cap on visa numbers.

-Ex-Tory leader Sir Iain Duncan Smith said the UK is “addicted to cheap labour” and needs to invest in technology to perform low-paid tasks such as picking and cleaning fruit.
+Ex-Tory leader Sir Iain Duncan Smith claimed the UK is “addicted to cheap labour” and needs to invest in technology to perform low-paid tasks such as picking and cleaning fruit.

-However, the latest IMF report endorsed the UK government plugging skills shortages with immigrants.
+However, the latest IMF report, which upgrade Britain’s growth forecast, endorsed the Sunak government contuining to plug skills shortages with immigrants.

-The international body said Britain should look again at “fine-tuning the immigration system to alleviate sectoral and skilled labour shortages and enhance labour market flexibility”.
+The international body said the UK should look again at “fine-tuning the immigration system to alleviate sectoral and skilled labour shortages and enhance labour market flexibility”.

 Join our commenting forum